Spring Forward! How to Change Your Kids' Sleep Schedules with Ease

-This Sunday, November 5 (2:00 a.m. to be precise) marks the end of daylight saving time, when darker evenings and lighter mornings define the rhythm of our daily family lives.
+This Sunday, March 11 (2:00 a.m. to be precise) marks the beginning of daylight saving time, when the days start to last longer with more sunshine hours as spring returns!

 We adults can manage the time change relatively easily—but younger children often need more time to adjust, especially when it comes to their sleep schedules.
-(Not surprisingly, kids accustomed to waking up at 6:00 a.m. may pop awake at 5:00 a.m. this weekend.)
-Here are ways you can help your toddler “fall back” a little easier.
+Here are ways you can help your toddler “spring forward” a little easier.

 Slowly change their bed time.

 Many experts recommend gradually adjusting a young child’s schedule before the time change hits.
-Several days or even a week before you turn back the clocks, try putting your child to bed about 15 minutes later each night, or every couple of nights, to minimize the abruptness of the change.
-You should also allow him to sleep 15 minutes later (if they can).
+Several days or even a week before you turn the clock forward, try putting your child to bed about 15 minutes earlier each night, or every couple of nights, to minimize the abruptness of the change.
+You should also wake him up 15 minutes earlier (if you can).

 Adjust meal times and nap times, too.

 If your family keeps a structured routine, apply the change to meal times and nap times, too.
-If your meal time is 6:00, you’ll want to start at 6:15.
+If your meal time is 6:00, you’ll want to start at 5:45.
 The idea is to gradually set the whole day a bit earlier so the loss of an hour won't be such a shock to your child's system (and yours, too).

-Get ready for those brighter mornings, when light will stream through the windows earlier than usual.
-To get your kids to sleep through it, this is the time to hang black-out curtains or other light blockers that keep the sun from shining right on your little one’s eyes before you’re ready.
+With an extra hour of sunshine, it's likely that the kids' bedrooms may be much brighter than usual.
+To get your kids to fall asleep through it, hang black-out curtains or other light blockers that keep the sun from shining right on your little one’s eyes.

 Soak up the abundance of sun during the day.